dvn0813/sustainability_robotics_3D_printer/README.md

 # Performed Firmware Adjustments

 ## Bed Size
-In line 1753 "geometry section".
-The values are adjusted according to the syringe position and the syringe holder.
+In Configuration.h, line 1753 "geometry section", the values are adjusted according to the syringe position and the syringe holder.
 ```
 // @section geometry